Careers360 Logo

 NCERT Solutions for Class 10 Science Chapter 9: Intext Questions

-In this section of NCERT class 10 chapter 9 solution, first you will find the complete question and answer of intext solution which starts from page number 142 of the NCERT textbook. don't confuse it with Intext questions and exercise questions, intext questions are those questions which are given between the topics to check the understanding of particular topics and in the last complete exercise questions answers are given.
+In this section of NCERT class 10 chapter 9 solution, first you will find the complete question and answer of intext question of the NCERT textbook.
+It is followed by the complete exercise solutions of the chapter.

 Q.1 Define the principal focus of a concave mirror.